dipan29/Realtime-Chat-App/README.md

 # Real Time Chat Application
-This is a code repository for the corresponding webinar.
+This is a code repository for the corresponding webinar dated 30th March 2020.

 ###